janwilmake/x-crm-mcp/README.md

   - user details
   - note
 - make that accessible over MCP as one large context with 2 tools
-  - get follows
+  - getFollows()
-  - set note
+  - setNote(username,note)

-Flow:
+Target Flow enabled by this:

 1. get all follows and their public details and some info
 2. use with deep research to find more info on them online, such as personal blog, GitHub, insta, etc